stephanie-finnigan/MP-tech-test/readme.md

 	using Angular for some time now, I wanted to take on a new challenge for frontend development.
 This technology is applicable within the Moonpig Group along with growing popularity in many other organisations.
+	- I've also never used the XUnit framework before.
+This has also been a learning experience for me and another technology I intend to add to my growing bank of knowledge.

 ## Request and Response Examples